GlacioHack/geoutils/doc/source/raster_vector_point.md

 plt.tight_layout()
 ```

-It returns a {class}`~geoutils.RasterMask`, a georeferenced boolean raster (or optionally, a boolean NumPy array), which
+It returns a raster mask, a georeferenced boolean {class}`~geoutils.Raster` (or optionally, a boolean NumPy array), which
 can both be used for indexing or index assignment of a raster.

 ```{code-cell} ipython3